nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 #### Adding a magazine item
-Add a new magazine item to the catalogue
+Add a new magazine item to the catalogue.

 Format: `add m t/TITLE i/ID p/PUBLISHER e/EDITION`